suvam720/suvam720/README.md

 Hello!👋
 I'm a Suvam
 a developer, learner and
-Computer Science & Engg. undergrad @Triputa Institute Of Technology
+a Computer Science & Engg. undergrad @Triputa Institute Of Technology

 - 📫 How to reach me ...